KabirSamsi/KabirSamsi/README.md

 ### Greetings!
 I'm Kabir.

 ## About Me 👋🏼
 Hi there!
-I'm a student researcher and fullstack developer at Cornell University studying CS, Math & Music, a researcher at CAPRA, a software engineer at Cornell CMSX and a machine learning & data analyst at the Cornell Lab of Ornithology.
-Much of my work has involved designing databases, APIs and webservers that form intersections with other areas of my interests, some of which are on display here.
+I'm a student at Cornell University studying CS, Math & Music.
+I work as a compiler design & computer abstraction researcher at CAPRA; a software developer at Cornell CMSX; and a ML & data analyst at the Cornell Lab of Ornithology.
+Much of my work has involved designing databases, APIs and webservers, while I have recently migrated to the wonderful world of programming languages.
+My current projects focus on developing languages targeted at more niche applications, while exploring how to reverse-engineer previously existing compilation frameworks.
+I'm also an avid explorer of applied machine learning and algorithm analysis.

-Currently, my work comprises applied fullstack and API development as well as design and application of interpreters, programming languages and computer vision.
-In particular,  my current projects focus on applying PL design to modify music development, and network modeling to improve information access with a particular focus on birds.
+Some of my newer projects will include detailed descriptions of my work here, while the inner workings may remain a well-kept secret until fully ready for publication.
+But feel free to take a look all the same!
+You can read a bit more about me

 ## Main Skills & Interests 💡
+- Programming Languages & Compiler Design
 - Full-Stack Development
-- Interpreters & Programming Languages
-- Machine Learning & Computer Vision
+- Applied Machine Learning \& Data Analysis
-- Databases, Graph Databases & Schema Design
+- Algorithm Design
-- Data Analysis & Data Engineering

 ## Tools & Technologies 🔧
   ### Languages
-  JavaScript (MEAN, React, TypeScript), HTML/CSS, Python (Flask, Pandas, Numpy, TensorFlow, PyTorch, Keras), Java, C, C++, C#, OCaml, Ruby, Swift, Assembly
+  JavaScript (MEAN, React, TypeScript), HTML/CSS, Python (Flask, Pandas, Numpy, TensorFlow, PyTorch, Keras), Java, Rust, C, C++, C#, OCaml, Haskell, Ruby, Swift, Assembly (RISC-V, x86)

   ### Frameworks/Tools
   MongoDB, SQL/PostgreSQL/MariaDB, Neo4j, AWS Lambda, Linux, Git

+## Projects
+I'm currently developing a few projects including the following:
+- **KLaTsL**: An functional language and typesetter for linear algebra operations.
+- **Franz**: An interpreter for representing music through a functional programming language.
+Introduces features including rhythm comprehensions & motivic pattern matching and compiles directly to ChucK, a language designed for audio output.
+- **RISCV-Decompile**: A reverse-engineering decompiler and program verifier to translate between RISC-V Assembly and machine code and observe that machine code satisfies program constraints.
+- **Flock**: More of a curiosity project than anything – designs a series of models and datasets analyzing how to maximize prediction accuracy for different labels in bird data.